kgryte/eslint-config-kgryte/README.md

 ### Module

-To use the configuration as a Node module,
+To use the configuration as a Node module (possibly even to create your own shareable [config](http://eslint.org/docs/developer-guide/shareable-configs)),

 ``` javascript
 var config = require( 'eslint-config-kgryte' );